Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Dialogue Generation ( )

-\paragraph{Human-in-the-Loop Review.} Subdialogues are individually revised by a human trained to correct common LM errors such as those described by~\citet{dou2021scarecrow}, verify that required information is present (the sampled triples in the prompt), and edit the text to meet stylistic criteria (e.g., adjusting tone).
-Reviewers can choose to revise individual turns directly or instruct the LM to regenerate specified turns, e.g., ``\textit{Have the caller correct earlier incorrect information}'' (more examples in \autoref{tab:instruction_prompts}).
-The LM can try to end the dialogue by including termination signals such as ``\textit{have a good day}'' or ``\textit{good bye}''.
-If the reviewers are not satisfied that the dialogue has covered all the specified topics, the turns would be deleted and regenerated.
+\paragraph{Human-in-the-loop Review.} Subdialogues are individually revised by a human trained to correct common LM errors such as those described by~\citet{dou2021scarecrow}, verify that required information is present (the sampled triples), and edit the text to meet stylistic criteria (e.g., adjusting tone).
+The reviewer can either revise individual turns directly or instruct the LM to regenerate specified turns, e.g., ``\textit{Have the caller correct earlier incorrect information}'' (more examples in \autoref{tab:instruction_prompts}).
+The LM may try to end the dialogue by including termination signals such as ``\textit{good bye}.''
+If the LM ends the dialogue without covering the required triplets, the reviewer can delete and regenerate the turns.

 \paragraph{Annotation.} Spans in the subdialogue that have information tuples associated with the task ontology are annotated by the human reviewer.
 If a tuple in turn $t$ has a slot with the same referent and a different value than a previous turn, the reviewer is asked to resolve the duplication by indicating whether the new value is a correction \textsc{update}, \textsc{keep}, or additional detail to be concatenated with the previous value \textsc{concat}.
 After annotation, the review can choose to generate another subdialogue or accept the ending that the LM has proposed.
 This annotation step is optional and can be decoupled from the \dialgen framework depending on the target tasks or domains.